history

 Just one mile from where the Inn now stands you’ll find the ancient site of the original Cherokee “Mother Town” of Kituwa.
 For centuries, the Cherokee nation controlled these mountains and valleys, including the site of Hemlock Inn and what is now Great Smoky Mountains National Park.

-In the late 1800s and early 1900s, the land this area was given over in various land cessation treaties with the United States.
+In the late 1800s and early 1900s, this area was given over in various land cessation treaties with the United States.
 Though about 300 acres near the inn was returned to the Cherokee in 1996, including the Kituwah site, most land in the surrounding the Tuckaseegee River, Cooper’s Creek, and Galbraith Creek area near Bryson City is now either privately owned or a part of the national park.

-1952-1969

 At some point in the early 20th century, a small farm was formed in this area on a mountaintop plot of land between the Tuckaseegee River and Deep Creek.
 As recently as the 1930s or 1940s, that farm was run by a man named Plumer Plemmons.

+1952-1969

-In the early 1940’s, a couple from Atlanta named Lorene and Seth Haynie bought the farm from Plemmons.
+In the early 1940’s, a couple from Atlanta named Lorene and Seth Haynie bought the farm from Mr. Plemmons.
 The 55 acre tract sat atop a small mountain at an elevation of 2,500 feet.
 The Haynies decided to open a small inn and name it Hemlock Inn, named for the great hemlock trees located throughout the property.

 Hemlock Inn officially opened on July 4, 1952.
 The inn operated for two years without a telephone!
 The original building had only nine rooms, but by 1958 twelve more guest rooms were added.
 From 1965-1971, three cottages were built, making a total of 26 units.
 Hemlock Inn was originally open only in the summer, but soon the Inn began to open for the spring and fall seasons as well.